OE9SAU/SVXLink_Git/README.md

 **shari_goes_aprs:**

-Use this so send APRSData to APRS-server for your SHARI position (use for mobile HS) via ncat
+Use this script so send position data to APRS-Server for your SHARI position (use for mobile HS) via ncat

 sudo apt install ncat